-12 The stated aim is to "protect water resources against the impacts of climate change and improve the living conditions of rural populations through sustainable resource management".13 The objective is to contribute to the sustainable development of Tunisian agriculture through the development and implementation of a set of mechanisms for the continuous adaptation of the agricultural sector and natural resources to climate change.
+12 The stated aim is to "protect water resources against the impacts of climate change and improve the living conditions of rural populations through sustainable resource management".
+13 The objective is to contribute to the sustainable development of Tunisian agriculture through the development and implementation of a set of mechanisms for the continuous adaptation of the agricultural sector and natural resources to climate change.

-Main V WEFE policies in EU and n on-EU countries of the Me diterranean region EU Middle East North Africa FOOD (and soil) - Common Agricultural Policy (2023-2027) Green Deal: Mediterranean Strategy for Sustainable Development.
+Main WEFE policies in EU and non-EU countries of the Mediterranean region EU Middle East North Africa FOOD (and soil) Common Agricultural Policy (2023-2027).
+Green Deal: Soil strategy for 2030 Common Fisheries Policy Long-term vision for Rural Areas Mediterranean Strategy for Sustainable Development.
 Barcelona Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean.
 MENA Food Security Strategy (2014).
 MENA Sustainable Agriculture and Rural Development Initiative (2012).
-ALGERIA - Development of Saharan agriculture, production cooperatives, food security; promotion of technical innovations (digitalisation and creation of start-ups).
-EGYPT - 2030 Sustainable Agricultural Development Strategy: sustainable management and preservation of resources (management of irrigation water and the recycling of agricultural waste as a source of income in rural areas), current agricultural policy encourages the abandonment of sugarcane cultivation in favour of sugar beet (less water consuming).
-MOROCCO - New agricultural sector development strategy, "Generation Green 2020-2030" "giving priority to the human element, to bring about the emergence of an agricultural middle class (350,000 to 400,000 households)"; new generation of young entrepreneurs, through the mobilisation and development of one million hectares of collective land and the creation of 350,000 jobs for young people; digitalisation and creation of start-ups.
-TUNISIA - Towards a new agricultural policy: Development Plan 2023-2025.
+ALGERIA Development of Saharan agriculture, production cooperatives, food security; promotion of technical innovations (digitalisation and creation of start-ups).
+EGYPT 2030 Sustainable Agricultural Development Strategy: sustainable management and preservation of resources (management of irrigation water and the recycling of agricultural waste as a source of income in rural areas), current agricultural policy encourages the abandonment of sugarcane cultivation in favour of sugar beet (less water consuming).
+MOROCCO New agricultural sector development strategy, "Generation Green 2020-2030" "giving priority to the human element, to bring about the emergence of an agricultural middle class (350,000 to 400,000 households)"; new generation of young entrepreneurs, through the mobilisation and development of one million hectares of collective land and the creation of 350,000 jobs for young people; digitalisation and creation of start-ups.
+TUNISIA 1 Towards a new agricultural policy: Development Plan 2023-2025.
 "New Tunisian agricultural green deal".

-EU Middle East North Africa - Forest Law Enforcement Governance & Trade Action Plan (2003) Habitats Directive - Birds Directive Forest strategy for 2030 Biodiversity strategy for 2030 Nature restoration law (under negotiation, EC proposal) Pollinators Initiative Strategy on adaptation to climate change Strategy on green infrastructure.
+Main WEFE policies in EU and n on-EU countries of the Me diterranean region EU Middle East North Africa ECOSYSTEMS Forest Law Enforcement Governance & Trade Action Plan (2003).
+Habitats Directive.
+Forest strategy for 2030.
+Biodiversity strategy for 2030.
+Nature restoration law (under negotiation, EC proposal).
+Pollinators Initiative.
+Strategy on adaptation to climate change.
+Strategy on green infrastructure.
 Mediterranean Action Plan.
 MedWet Initiative.
 Mediterranean Forest Strategy.
 Arab Strategy for Disaster Risk Reduction, adopted in 2018.
-The Arab Strategy for Sustainable Agricultural Development, adopted in 2007 ALGERIA - National Action Plan for the Environment and Sustainable Development (PNAEDD) (2002). - National Strategy for the Environment and Sustainable Development (SNEDD) for the period 2017-2035, which constitutes the strategic reference document in the field of the environment. - Forest strategies: National Forestry Development Plan, National Reforestation Plan and National Protected Areas Management Plan. - Conservation strategy for natural ecosystems in arid zones in Algeria. - National Plan to combat desertification. - Strategy and National Action Plan for Biodiversity (SPANB).
-EGYPT - Sustainable Development Strategy to 2030: sustainable management of natural resources, reduction of pollution and sustainable waste management, reservation ecosystems and biodiversity.
-MOROCCO - National Climate Plan 2020-2030 (NCP) which aims to establish the fundamental of low-carbon and climate change resilied development.
-Organised around five pillatestablishing stronger climate governanc strengthening resilience to climate risks accelerating the transition to a low-carbon economy, including territories in the climate dynamic, strengthening human, technological and financial capacities.
-TUNISIA - National strategy for water and soil consideration by 2030. - National Plan for Adaptation to Climate Change and Strategy for Resilient Development (SNRCC) under preparation. - National Drought Plan (November 2020). - National Drought Plan (November 2020). - National Strategy for the Development and Sustainable Management of Forests and Rangelands, 2015-2024.
+The Arab Strategy for Sustainable Agricultural Development, adopted in 2007 ALGERIA National Action Plan for the Environment and Sustainable Development (PNAEDD) (2002).
+National Strategy for the Environment and Sustainable Development (SNEDD) for the period 2017-2035, which constitutes the strategic reference document in the field of the environment.
+Forest strategies: National Forestry Development Plan, National Reforestation Plan and National Protected Areas Management Plan.
+Conservation strategy for natural ecosystems in arid zones in Algeria.
+National Plan to combat desertification.
+Strategy and National Action Plan for Biodiversity (SPANB).
+EGYPT Sustainable Development Strategy to 2030: sustainable management of natural resources, reduction of pollution and sus- tainable waste management, reservation of ecosystems and biodiversity.
+MOROCCO National Climate Plan 2020-2030 (NCP) which aims to establish the fundamentals of low-carbon and climate change resilient development.
+Organised around five pillars: establishing stronger climate governance, strengthening resilience to climate risks, accelerating the transition to a low-car- bon economy, including territories in the climate dynamic, strengthening human, technological and financial capacities.
+National strategy for water and soil conser- vation by 2030.
+National Plan for Adaptation to Climate Change and Strategy for Resilient Develop- ment (SNRCC) under preparation.
+National Action Programme to Combat Desertification.
+National Action Programme to Combat Desertification.
+National Action Programme to Combat Desertification.
+National Action Programme to Forests and Rangelands.
+2015-2024.

-Table 5.1 $\boldsymbol{\mathsf{I}}$ Main WEFE policies in EU and non-EU countries of the Mediterranean region.
+Table 5.1 | Main WEFE policies in EU and non-EU countries of the Mediterranean region.